 You get these allowances each tax year.
 How much you get depends on your other income.
 The tax year runs from 6 April to 5 April the following year.

-You can use your Personal Allowance to earn interest tax-free if you have not used it up on your wages, pension or other income.
+You can use your Personal Allowance (external link) to earn interest tax-free if you have not used it up on your wages, pension or other income.